A quantum graph FFT with applications to partial differential equations on networks: Supporting analysis

 Since the QGFFT uses values of functions at sample points, a couple of additional issues arise.
 The insertion of sample points to the edges of $\graph $ may be viewed as an equivalent quantum graph with each edge replaced by a path of $N$ edges of length $1/N$.
 The Hilbert space of complex functions defined on the sample points with an inner product $\langle \cdot , \cdot \rangle _N$ similar to \eqref{inprod} is denoted $\H _N$.
 The associated discrete Laplacian is $\Delta _N$.

-The truncated Fourier series used for the QGFFT should capable of representing functions in $\H _N$.
+The truncated Fourier series used for the QGFFT should be capable of representing functions in $\H _N$.
 Let $E_p(N^2\pi ^2)$ denote the subspace of the eigenspace $E(N^2\pi ^2)$ spanned by eigenfunctions of $\dop $ having the form $\pm \cos(N\pi x)$ on each edge.
 This subspace has dimension at most $1$, and its nonzero elements do not vanish at the vertices.
-The truncated Fourier space, denoted $S_N$, will be defined by
+Define the truncated Fourier space,

 For continuous functions $f:\graph _1 \to \complex$, define the restriction map $R_N$ taking $f$ to its values on edge samples.

 The following result is proven using a rescaled version of \propref{combspec}; the proof can be found in \cite[Prop 3.2]{CarlsonFFT}.
 The condition $0 < \omega _{m,k} \le N\pi $ here amounts to $m = 0,\dots , N/2 -1$ in the Fourier series of \eqref{betadef}.